|Best overall||Audio-Technica-ATH M40x||SEE IT||

 These open-back headphones are a great option for serious listeners who prioritize a stellar sound profile over portability.
 A purpose-built pair, the SHP9500s don’t concern themselves with built-in microphones, Bluetooth, EQ presets, or compatible apps; instead, they focus on transportive sound with large, angled 50mm neodymium drivers that deliver an impressive 12Hz-35kHz frequency response and a spacious soundstage.
 The open-back design allows for improved imaging, spreading a track out in a way that enhances your ability to properly mix and master, or just appreciate, music.
 The removable cable removes a point of failure, adding value to your investment.
 And roomy, breathable ear cushions plus a padded, ergonomic headband mean your listening sessions can span more albums comfortably.

 Just remember, if you can hear the outside world, the outside world can likely hear you.
 Open-back headphones aren’t a great option for recording music or dialogue, because the sound bleed is likely to be picked up by nearby microphones.
 But if you have a serene sanctuary available (and invest in a great DAC/amp or DAP), the SHP9500 can transform that airiness and help you become one with the music.
 These headphones are an affordable entry into the audiophile realm, and the precision of directional sounds adds authenticity and authority to gaming, as well (though you’ll need to add a standalone streaming mic).

 Best budget: Urbanears Plattan 2

-Why it made the cut: The Plattan 2 is a sturdy pair of headphones, with solid sound, that retails well under $100.
+Why it made the cut: The Plattan 2 is a sturdy pair of headphones, with solid sound, easily making them some of the best headphones under $100.

 - Connectivity: Bluetooth, Aux